 Designing a vibrant Ruby economy starts with the initial issuance and allocation of the token, ensuring a strong foundation of fair distribution.
-The majority of RUBY tokens sold to VC backers are vested, and upon launch, circulating supply will be less than 3% (5.9 million RUBY).
+All RUBY tokens sold to VC backers are vested, with a one-month cliff, making circulating supply at launch less than 1.5% (2.87 million RUBY).

 RUBY will be a non-upgradeable (fixed supply) ERC20 token minted on Ethereum L1.
 All 200 million tokens will be migrated to Ruby's SKALE Chain for distribution and vesting.
 All RUBY vesting will take place on SKALE, and all liquidity will reside on Ruby.

 The success of any cryptoeconomic system relies on its ability to balance and align the interests of different parties and roles in the ecosystem.
 For Ruby, these parties include traders, liquidity providers, stakers, voters, or simply holders of RUBY.

 RUBY tokens have multiple uses, creating demand from different stakeholders: